vasubheda/Job_Matching_and_Candidate_Analysis_System/README.md

     3. Interview Analysis - Dashboard for interview analysis (Upload interview video for analysis).
 - You can choose either one of them according to your needs.
 - Ideally, there would be no job descriptions uploaded initially.
 To get the job matching results in user dashboard, you would have to upload job descriptions in recruiter dashboard first.
+- I have provided "Upload samples" folder in the zip file for testing, where you can find samples of interview,job descriptions and resume.

 Results :
 - You can see job-matching results in user dashboard and interview analysis results in interview analysis dashboard once executed.